How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 Many new salespeople believe the secret to how to close sales is perfect wording.
 Sales environments rarely work that way.
 Prospect confidence and gaining trust matters more than memorized scripts.

-The best salespeople simplify conversation and solutions.
+The best salespeople know how to close sales with simple conversation and clear solutions.
 Simplicity creates confidence.

 8 Levels of Prospect Trust Wheel